werf/werf/docs/pages/reference/publish_process.md

  2. Push the newly created image into the Docker registry.
  3. Delete the temporary image created in the first step.

-This procedure will be referred to as an **image publishing procedure**.
+This procedure will be referred to as the **image publishing procedure**.

 The result of this procedure is an image named using the [*rules for naming images*](#images-naming) and pushed into the Docker registry.
 All these steps are performed with the [werf publish command]({{ site.baseurl }}/documentation/cli/main/publish.html) or the [werf build-and-publish command]({{ site.baseurl }}/documentation/cli/main/build_and_publish.html).